numaproj/numaflow/proposal/README.md

           <- refResourceClaimDranet.XXX
 ```

-2. When a Pipeline resource is deployed, a reference to the corresponding ResourceClaimTemplate is added to the Vertex (see ResourceSpecification > Pipeline > Behavior for details)
+2. When a Pipeline resource is deployed, a reference to the corresponding ResourceClaimTemplate is added to the Vertex (see ResourceSpecification > Pipeline > How It Works)
 3. When a Pod is deployed, the parameters are interpreted by DRANET, and the internal IPAM tool in dranet allocates an IP address and assigns the NIC to the Pod